 April 2004 – September 2004.
 Bentley-Monarch secured additional environmental studies for Cantarini-Holly Springs and the revised DEIR was circulated for public comment.
 The Cantarini-Holly Springs project was scheduled for public hearing.

-April 2004 - Bentley Investments LP entered into an Option for “Parcel 4” & a Consulting Agreement with RCOA to facilitate relocation of RCOA’s RV & Garden facilities, per the Zone 15 LFMP development conditions.
+April 2004 - Bentley Investments LP entered into an Option for the RCOA “Parcel 4” property and a Consulting Agreement to help relocate RCOA’s RV & Garden facilities, per the Zone 15 LFMP development conditions.
 Bentley Investments proposed developing the residual Parcel 4 property for apartments and/or mixed-use.

 March 2004.
 Due to ongoing conflicts between the City and USF&WS in connection with the city’s newly adopted HMP, as well as increasing anti-development activism, City Staff concluded that the Cantarini-Holly Springs DEIR should be re-circulated.